csswizardry/csswizardry.github.com/_posts/2014-03-26-naming-ui-components-in-oocss.md

 I firmly believe that classes **should not** describe content, because it inhibits their reusability, and that there is no such thing as an insemantic class, but **I don’t see any harm in having the best of both worlds**.
-This this end, I came up with something of a solution: highly abstracted, reusable classes, along with a method of giving distinct names to particular UI components.
+To this end, I came up with something of a solution: highly abstracted, reusable classes, along with a method of giving distinct names to particular UI components.
 Let’s take an example…